sUNC-Utilities/docs.sunc.su/docs/Reflection/setscriptable.md

 !!! warning "Detection risks"

     `#!luau setscriptable` can expose detection vectors.
-Games may check whether certain properties are unexpectedly accessible, which can lead to detection.
+Games may check whether certain properties are unexpectedly accessible, which can lead to detections.

 !!! info "Limited property support"